36 Leverage Trading Tips to Protect Your Capital

 Start with a low leverage ratio

 Leverage ratios start at 1:1 and go up to 1:5000 depending on the broker you choose.
-All beginner investors should start at a low leverage ratio with a maximum of 1:10.
+If you’re still gaining experience with leverage, you should start with a low leverage ratio, with a hard cap around 1:10 at most.

 A leverage ratio of 1:10 means that you can open positions that are 10x bigger than you would normally be able to open.